Keyboard shortcuts

 var shortVar = 24; // compiler gives this value of `int[arch]`

-When new variable is created, and uses an old variable to assign, the value is cloned, not referenced:
+When new variable is created, and uses an old variable to assign, the resulting binding is a new value binding rather than an alias to the old name:

 pro[] main: int = {